-640. Standing Committees of the State Convention
+640.Standing Committees of the State Convention

 - 1. Establishment.
 The Standing Committees of the State Convention shall consist of a Committee on Credentials and a Committee on Platform. - A. Notice to Counties and ADOs.
 No later than June 30th, the State Headquarters shall send to the Chair of each County Committee and ADO the names and addresses of the members of the Standing Convention Committees. - B. Reports to the DSC.
 Each Standing Convention Committee may submit a report to the DSC, as soon as practicable after the Convention.
 The report may include recommendations on relevant aspects of Convention procedure. - C. Term of Service.
 Each Standing Convention Committee shall serve until its final committee report to the DSC or until the end of the calendar year in which the State Convention is held, whichever comes first. - D. Officers.
-Each Standing Convention Committee shall elect a Chair and Vice-Chair from among its members, and shall elect a Secretary who need not be a member.

-2. Committee on Credentials

-- A. Purpose and Duties.
-The Committee on Credentials shall consider whether or not to seat delegations elected at caucuses not held on the uniform caucus date, as required under § 200(1) of these Rules, and other business that may come before it pursuant to § 610(4) of these Rules. - B. Membership.
+Each Standing Convention Committee shall elect a Chair and Vice-Chair from among its members, and shall elect a Secretary who needs not be a member. - 2.
+Committee on Credentials - A. Purpose and Duties.
+The Committee on Credentials shall consider whether or not to seat delegations elected at caucuses not held on the uniform caucus date, as required under § 200(1) of these Rules Subsection 200(1) of this Charter, and other business that may come before it pursuant to § 610(4) of these Rules Paragraph 210(5)(B) of this Charter. - B. Membership.
 The Committee on Credentials shall consist of one (1) member elected by each County Committee no later than May 31st of the year preceding the State Convention, who shall not be the County Chair.
 In Presidential election years, each Presidential Campaign that has elected at least fifty (50) State Convention Delegates may appoint a nonvoting member to the Committee on Credentials.
-A County Committee may remove its representative by two-thirds (2/3) vote.
+A County Committee may remove its representative by two-thirds (2/3) vote. - C. Meetings - (1) The DSC Chair shall call the organizational meeting of the Committee on Credentials, and shall give notice of the meeting by June 30th of the year preceding the State Convention.
+The organizational meeting shall be held no later than three months before the Uniform Caucus Date.
+If the Chair fails to call the organizational meeting as required, any three (3) members may call the meeting with at least three (3) weeks' written notice to all members and to the DSC. - (2) The Committee on Credentials shall meet at the State Convention as necessary for the performance of its duties. - (3) Additional meetings shall be held as determined by the Committee or upon the call of its Chair.